“I don”t see that my majority…

 In these and other areas, Ginsburg’s opinions demonstrated the characteristics that promote durability: solid grounding in constitutional text and precedent, thorough reasoning that anticipated counterarguments, and careful crafting that could command broad support among her colleagues.

 While the 2016 statement represents perhaps her most direct expression of confidence in her majority opinions’ durability, Ginsburg articulated similar ideas on other occasions throughout her career.
 In various interviews, speeches, and public appearances, she returned to themes of judicial craftsmanship, the importance of reasoned analysis, and the distinction between law and politics.
+The “i don’t see that my majority quote origin” concept threads through many of these discussions as a core aspect of her judicial philosophy.

 In some contexts, she emphasized the collaborative nature of Supreme Court decision-making.
 She often spoke about the importance of building coalitions and finding common ground with colleagues who might approach issues from different perspectives.
 This emphasis reflected her understanding that majority opinions gain strength from representing genuine consensus rather than narrow victories.